I am an American author who earned my MA in Creative Writing at the University of East Anglia in England. In 2013, I was a Lambda Literary Fellow.

 Are all your main characters LGBTQ+?

 Because I myself am queer (trans man, bi/pansexual), I prefer to write and read about other queer people.
 I want to see myself reflected in stories.
 I want to read about queer experience.
 Queer experience — our understandings of gender, sex, and sexuality — is unique.
-We understand these things in unusual ways, which should be recognized, honored, and shared.
+We understand these things in unusual and innovative ways, which should be recognized, honored, and shared.

 And, I think there are plenty of stories about straight people out there.
 Queer people and queer experiences remain vastly under-represented in fiction.